ngetichchelah/pygenpy/README.md

 •	 Jupyter Notebook (for development and documentation)

 ### Data Sources
-•	 API → World Integrated Trade Solution (WITS) API
-•	 Local files → CSV exports from the API for offline processing
+•	 Local files → CSV exports

 ### Success Criteria
 The project is considered complete when:
-•	 Data is successfully retrieved from WITS API for at least 5 years of trade history.
+•	 Data is successfully retrieved.
 •	 The data is cleaned and stored in a local SQL database.
 •	 Users can query trade trends by year, country, and commodity.
-•	 At least three different trade insights are visualized.
+•	 Different trade insights are visualized.
-•	 Create an interactive dashboard with Streamlit or Tableau
+•	 Create an interactive dashboard with Tableau
-•	 Reports are exportable in CSV format.

 ### Stretch Goals
 •	 Integrate other data sources